 - It needs to have statistic development with more than just life and magic (this excludes the Zelda games)

 - It needs to have safe places like towns (this excludes the later Castlevania games)

 - It needs to have some element of exploration, not just stages.

-I am making an attempt to buy the games I play so that I can read the instruction manuals, as long as they are available for a reasonable price.
-But I'm playing everything on the nSide emulator, which is a fork of higan(formerly bsnes) that adds a few features useful to me.
-I'm using an Acer Spin 3 laptop with a Dualshock 4 controller hooked up via USB.
+I'm playing everything on the bsnes MT emulator, a fork of the recent bsnes that adds a few useful features.
+I'm using an Acer Spin 3 laptop with a Dualshock 4 controller via bluetooth.

 Now what about emulator features like fast forward or save state?
 In my initial version of these rules, I forbade myself from using these unless the games were really bad, and even then I waited a week of play before I used them.
 However, after a few years of doing it this way I realized this week of waiting wasn't really necessary -- I made these rules back when I thought the overall quality of the games would be much higher than it actually is.